bytemare/dbmon/README.md

 - Server and Collector are services that run in containers, so you can run them on the same machine or distribute them.

-- The client is piece of software your machine, or your monitoring tool.
+- The client is a piece of software your machine, or your monitoring tool.

 ## Use / Adaptation

 ### Connecting dbmon to your cluster

-step-by-step explanation.
+> step-by-step explanation.

 ### Create a new connector for your needs

-step-by-step explanation.
+> step-by-step explanation.

-## Todo

-- well ... make it work, duh.
-- authentication collector <-> cluster (no idea, yet)
-- authentication server <-> collector (set up instance pki ?)
-- authentication client <-> server (mTLS ?
-WebAuthN + macaroons ?)

 ## Roadmap